Our Framework

 Church Well Collective

-The CWCollective is our community of practitioners who engage with one another to develop contexts of bravery, cultivate new imagination, and practices skills necessary in the formation of brave community.
+This community of practitioners engage with one another to develop contexts of bravery, cultivate new imagination, and practices skills necessary in the formation of brave community.
+From that foundation of relationship and community, we provide training, support, and guidance to pastors, ministry leaders, and congregations.

 Psychologist